bhavesh0124/NLP-News-Virality-Prediction/README.md

 # Web-crawling-and-news-virality-prediction
-Crawling online news sites and anticipating the likelihood of its virality.
+Project for crawling online news sites and anticipating the likelihood of its virality.
 This is an example of web scraping and crawling with BeautifulSoup4 python package.
 I scraped news titles and their descriptions from online news sites and predicted whether a given news article is likely to be viral or not.

 ## Requirements
 -[BeautifulSoup](https://pypi.org/project/beautifulsoup4/)